sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - performance: evaluation of the system with regard to responses times and data throughput, latency, measurement of response times, transaction rates, respose to many transactions, or simulation of many users.
  - security: security evaluation
  - safety: safety evaluation
- - robustness: evaluation of the behavior of the system related to outside mis-happenings.
+ - robustness: evaluation of the behavior of the system related to out of the system, or external mis-happenings.
- - fault-tolerance: evaluation of the behavior of the system related to inner happenings.
+ - fault-tolerance: evaluation of the behavior of the system related to inner happenings, or inner faults.
  - predictivity: how much, and up to what point you can predict in advance the response or behavior of a system (just remember that for example cache-memories are bad for predictivility...)
  - repeativility: how much is the repeativility of the system (time responses, skews, ...)